-The Strassburg Sock has been developed as a cheaper alternative to the night splint.
-The basic goal is the same: keep the calf stretched during the night to prevent the typical morning-pain, typical for plantar fasciitis.
+The Strassburg Sock has been developed as a cheaper alternative for the night splint.
+The basic goal is the same though: to keep the calf stretched during the night to prevent the typical morning-pain, typical for plantar fasciitis.
+As simple as this sounds, it is extremely effective.
+Actually, this is probably the nr.
+1 self-help treatment for plantar fasciitis.
+Originally created by Dave Strassburg (hence the name), others have copied the concept and these are often being sold as plantar fasciitis sock, plantar fasciitis night sock or heel spur sock.
+Usually, all of these pretty much work quite well.

 Strassburg Sock advantages

-- Efficient in treating heel spur and plntar fasciitis
+- Efficient in treating heel spur and plantar fasciitis

-- Also is known to be succesfull in treating achilles tendinosis
+- Also it is known to be succesfull in treating achilles tendinosis

 - Relatively cheap